Pratik8399/supply-chain-operations-analytics-platform/docs/methodology.md

 - Demand-level "precision vs injected" **undercounts true precision**: the detector also fires on organic volatility that is genuinely anomalous but wasn't injected.
 On the noisy 5k dev sample this is severe; on the real 180k-row dataset weekly demand is far smoother.
-Report your real-run numbers and say exactly this in review.
 - forecast_drift is excluded from precision scoring by design — it is an operational alert on planner error, not an injected-issue detector.